ahmetozdemirrr/Natural-Language-Processing/n-gram language models/report.md

    - This setup allows the function `generate_random_sentence()` to access the precomputed probabilities for each n-gram during sentence generation.

 2. **Generating Sentences**:
-   - For each n-gram model (1 to 3), `generate_random_sentence()` is called, generating sentences with a maximum length of 50 tokens.
+   - For each n-gram model (1 to 3), `generate_random_sentence()`  is called, generating sentences with a specified maximum length (default: 15 tokens).
 These sentences are printed for both syllable-based and character-based models.
-   - Each sentence generation leverages the n-gram probabilities to produce a sequence of tokens (syllables or characters), aiming to form coherent phrases.
+   - Each sentence generation leverages the n-gram probabilities to produce a sequence of tokens (syllables or characters), aiming to form coherent phrases while also limiting punctuation frequency and preventing excessive repetition of the same syllables.

 ##### Detailed Function Descriptions